 Supplementary Figure S2.
 Overlap-weighted 0–6-hour trajectories of SvO₂, Hb, and DO₂i in the transfusion and no-transfusion groups.

-Upper panels show raw trajectories and lower panels show change from baseline.
+Upper panels show raw trajectories and lower panels show changes from the baseline.
 Values are overlap-weighted means with 95% confidence intervals.
 Group-by-time interactions were significant for all three variables (all P < 0.001).

 4. Sensitivity analysis: continuous ΔSvO₂